 Helpful Truths About Becoming a Yoga Teacher

 Becoming a yoga Instructor is certainly an accomplishment that you can be proud of.
-With your yoga teacher training complete, you may feel it is time to venture out into the community and share your teachings.
+With your Yoga Teacher Training Vancouver program complete, you may feel it is time to venture out into the community and share your teachings.
 While starting anything new is exciting, moving into uncharted territory can be stressful and at times discouraging.
 To help keep a positive mindset through this transitional period, here are some truths that will help prepare you for what you will encounter as a yoga instructor.

 As a yoga instructor, you will likely find that you do not keep a regular weekly schedule like most people.
 This is because, especially when you’re starting out, you will need to have a flexible schedule so you can get every possible teaching job you can find.
 While this will help you gain exposure and popularity as a teacher, it may also wear you out.
 Keeping this in mind it is important that you do your best to plan ahead and take advantage of your time spent out of the classroom.

 Difficulty Breaking Into the Market

 Patience is a quality you will likely encourage your students to embrace, but you should remember to apply that teaching to your own experience as well.
 With yoga becoming more and more popular, particularly in large urban communities like Vancouver, there is no shortage of teachers willing to share their skills with the public.
 While this can be discouraging at first, it is important to remain dedicated and positive in order to attract people to your brand of teaching.

 You Are in Business for Yourself